 It’s hard to imagine that the first version of any digital technology could be the best.
 It’s easy to see why earlier analog gear sounds better as there were better manufacturing techniques, lower cost of goods, and easier availability of materials which contributed to better overall build quality.
 In today’s digital world, everything eventually has a newer, bigger (or smaller), better, and more powerful upgraded model.
 The first version is never the best.
 How is it that the sound of the first digital reverb unit can still surpass even the most complex and expensive modern units?

 I didn’t know, but I needed to find out…

 Digital audio is something everyone uses, from the home recording hobbyist to the professional recording studio.
 Recording digitally is built into the standard workflow when creating every genre of music.
 There was a time when nothing was digital, so how did the world go from entirely analog to just about completely digital?
 In modern music production, you don’t need to use any analog audio processing at all if you don’t want to.

 The EMT 250 was essentially one of the first plugins.
-It’s like if a Waves or Slate plugin you just bought came with a computer, interface, converters, and was all built into one box with the sole purpose of running that plugin; and with a $20k price tag, it certainly wasn’t cheap.
+It’s like if a Waves or Slate plugin you just bought came with a computer, interface, and converters and was all built into one box with the sole purpose of running that plugin, and with a $20k price tag, it certainly wasn’t cheap.

 A Conversation with Dr. Barry Blesser